biurad/php-framework/README.md

-# Application Skeleton for [PHP-Rade] 👊
+# Application Skeleton for [PHP-Flange] 👊

-This is a skeleton application for creating applications using [PHP-Rade].
+This is a skeleton application for creating applications using [PHP-Flange].
 It is pre-configured, clean and easy to use.
 If you interested, you might check out our demo applications:

 * [Distributed Chat App][] - This application implements an simple and real-time messaging system in PHP.
 * [Symfony Like Blog App][] - This application is a simple and a [symfony's demo][sf-demo] like application.